PSU-ICDS/icds_docs/docs/software/modules.md

 ```

 !!! warning "Avoid loading modules in `.bashrc`"
-	Avoid automatically loading modules in your `~/.bashrc` on HPC systems.
-This can cause
-	errors and software conflicts, especially within batch jobs.
+	Automatically loading modules in your `~/.bashrc` can cause errors and software conflicts

-*Risks of modifying `~/.bashrc`*:

--   **Hidden Dependencies:** Your login environment may conflict with
-    project requirements.
--   **Inconsistent Jobs:** Batch jobs may fail if `~/.bashrc` isn't
-    executed.
--   **Login Delays:** Loading many modules can slow down login time.

-**Recommendation:**\
-For batch jobs, always define the environment explicitly within the job
-script.
+	on HPC systems, including inhibiting login altogether.
+Always be cautious when making
+	modifications to your configuration files.